lsroxas/bdcc2025_lab1/Project_Plan.md

 ## 4. Data Source

 * **Primary Data:** The **GH Archive dataset** (`https://www.gharchive.org/`).
 This dataset contains timed event data for public GitHub repositories.
 * **Data Period:** As per the source documentation, the dataset covers up to January 2015.
-The analysis will focus on the last 10 years covered by the dataset.
+The analysis will focus on the years 2020-2025 covered by the dataset.
+This is done for practical purposes.
+The dataset is too large to fit into the EC2 instance volume.

 ---